-Coconut sugars, as well as the coconut sugar substitues give many dishes a richer taste and a caramel fragrance.
-Hence, this natural sweetener is showed up in all types of recipes.
-But, are there any great replacements to coconut sugar that everyone can customize the flavor in whole30 meal prep recipes?
+Coconut sugars and coconut sugar substitutes give many dishes a richer taste and a caramel fragrance.
+Hence, this natural sweetener is shown in all types of recipes.
+But, are there any great replacements to coconut sugar that everyone can customize the flavor in preparing whole30 meal ideas?

 1. Brown Sugar